• Skip to main content

 More Mardi Gras dishes:

-Other traditional Mardi Gras dishes on my blog include Easy Mardi Gras Hot Muffaletta Dip, Chicken and Sausage Jambalaya, Classic Cajun Dirty Rice with Sausage, Creamy Shrimp Creole, Mardi Gras Snack Mix, and Old Fashioned Pecan Pralines.
+Other traditional Mardi Gras dishes on my blog include Easy Mardi Gras Hot Muffaletta Dip, Seafood Jambalaya, Classic Cajun Dirty Rice with Sausage, Creamy Shrimp Creole, Mardi Gras Snack Mix, and Old Fashioned Pecan Pralines.

 Need more ideas, check out my roundup post: Ten + Classic Mardi Gras Recipes and Menu Ideas.